Cushione/veggie_garden/README.md

 #### End of Season
 ![End of Season](assets/docs/end-of-season.png)
-- At the end of a season, crops are not replanted anymore so the fields are ready for planting in the next season.
+- At the end of a season, crops are not replanted anymore, so the fields are ready for planting in the next season.
 - Every season, a random event can happen that causes a reduction or improvement of the seasonal harvest.
-A description of the event will be printed above the profits
+A description of the event will be printed above the profits.
 - The final profit is displayed to the user and then added to his balance.

 #### End Screen